mtulio/provider-certification-tool/docs/support-guide.md

 32  4.848%  [sig-network][Feature:EgressFirewall] egressFirewall should have no impact outside its namespace [Suite:openshift/conformance/parallel]
 11  2.402%  [sig-network][Feature:EgressFirewall] when using openshift-sdn should ensure egressnetworkpolicy is created [Suite:openshift/conformance/parallel]

- Data Saved to directory './processed/'
+ Data Saved to directory './results-provider-processed'
 ```

-> TODO: create the index with a legend with references to the output.

 ### Understanding the extracted results <a name="review-process-explain"></a>